Orlando closing costs

 Ignoring prepaid items until the end

 Prepaid interest, insurance premiums, and escrow deposits can move cash to close significantly.
-When they are not discussed early, they feel like surprises even though they are planned expenses.
+When they are not discussed early, they feel like surprises even though they are planned expenses—this is where buyers get surprised at the table.

 Not reviewing the Loan Estimate line by line